 Although we typically service discretionary clients through separately managed accounts, we have established and offer "Single Investor Funds" or "SIFs" for clients seeking a portfolio of alternative investment assets without the associated administrative burdens.
 We establish a separate SIF for each client, and we act as the investment manager to that SIF in a discretionary capacity.
 We outsource investment accounting and administration, tax preparation, annual audits and custody/banking to qualified third-party service providers.
-Unless otherwise instructed by a client, we take responsibility for the management of these external relationships, effectively relieving a client of the administration associated with the investment program.
+Unless otherwise instructed by a client, we take responsibility for the management of these external relationships, effectively relieving a client of the administration associated with their investment program.
+Due to regulatory requirements in specific jurisdictions, SIFs may not be available for all clients.